pruthvi2103/png-to-webp/Readme.md

 1. Add your .png images to the `inFiles` folder
 2. in the [`index.ts`](src/index.ts) add your file name(s) in the array
 3. run `npm run start`
-4. Your .webp files will be in the `outDir` folder
+4. Your .webp files will be in the `outDir` folder!!

+Overwrites by default so don't worry

 ### Tuning